3r1co/cd/docs/docker.md

         docker login

-1. Create a directory for this training on your Desktop (e.g. "CloudAwarenessLab").
+1. Create a directory for this training on your Desktop (e.g. "DevelopmentEnvironment").
 Download the following files in this directory:

     - [Dockerfile](../files/docker/Dockerfile) (the file to build the Docker image)
     - [app.js](./files/docker/app.js) (the application source code)

 1. In your terminal, position yourself in the directory:

-        cd c:\Users\<username>\Desktop\CloudAwarenessLab
+        cd c:\Users\<username>\Desktop\DevelopmentEnvironment

 1. Open the previously downloaded file "Dockerfile" in an editor: